pwittchen/tmux-auto-pane/README.md

 # tmux-autopane
-a tiny tool for creating pre-defined tile layouts for tmux on linux with xdotool
+a tiny tool for creating pre-defined tile layouts in tmux on linux with xdotool